Plain English Summary

 Publication and dissemination plan

 The trialists aim to publish the study protocol within the next 6 months.
-Planned publication of the study results in a high-impact peer reviewed journal, at approximately end of 2020.
+Planned publication of the study results in a high-impact peer-reviewed journal.

 IPD sharing statement

 The data sharing plans for the current study are unknown and will be made available at a later date.

 Participant level data